 TelaDoc for Caregivers.
 This Aetna partner allows members to speak to a licensed doctor by web, phone or mobile app about family members they care for.

-Andy Lee is Aetna’s chief mindfulness officer.
-In this role, he seeks to create a more mindful culture within the company through education and program development.
+Andy Lee is Aetna’s former chief mindfulness officer.
 He has several certifications in mindfulness training and gives regular workshops in the Fairfield County, Connecticut, area.